andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Looking back on the role (which required her to learn dance (link)), Lawrence reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
 But then after I finished the scene, I felt empowered.”

+I obviously can't speak for Jennifer Lawrence but I'd venture a guess that My body my terms.

 When we strip ourselves of the carapace of modern society we cease to become Democrats or Republicans, Christians or Jews, citizens or immigrants.
 Whichever